hacks-guide/Guide_Wii/_pages/en_US/bricks.md

 Attempt to start the Wii - warning/press A screen shows up, and when A is pressed, the screen passes normally; however, beyond this point, nothing happens and the Wii remains on a black screen.
 Maintenence mode is still accessible.

 #### Cause
 A mail brick occurs when a Wii has too much mail to handle, or when malformed mail is in the Wii Message Board, causing a crash upon booting through normal means.
-Because the Wii Message Board is always drawn below Wii channels, this causes the Wii Menu to fail as it is always open.
+Because the Wii Message Board is always drawn below Wii channels, this causes the Wii Menu to fail before fully loading.

 #### Solution
 By entering holding + and - on the warning screen, Maintenence mode can be entered, where the Wii Message Board is not loaded at all.
 If the Homebrew Channel is not installed and the system menu is at Wii menu version 2.0 or later, follow [str2hax](str2hax).
 Otherwise, see [Bluebomb](bluebomb).

-From here, the Homebrew Browser can be loaded and mail can be deleted by using WiiXplorer and navigating to `TO BE COMPLETED, INSERT INFORMATION ON HOW TO SOLVE MAIL BRICK`
+From here, the Homebrew Channel can be loaded and the brick can be fixed by deleting Wii Message Board data with [cdbackup](https://oscwii.org/library/app/cdbackup).

 ## Wii Menu/Opera brick